 Center for Radiation Protection Knowledge

 Federal Guidance Report No. 15, External Exposure to Radionuclides in Air, Water and Soil, is part of a series designed to provide technical information for use in implementing radiation protection programs.
-This report tabulates age-specific, reference person effective dose rate coefficients for 1,252 radionuclides based on external exposure emitted by radionuclides distributed in air,1 soil or water.
-This report is an update to the 1993 Federal Guidance Report No. 12.
+This report tabulates age-specific, reference person effective dose rate coefficients for 1,252 radionuclides based on external exposure to radionuclides distributed in air, water or soil.
+This report updates and expands Federal Guidance Report No. 12, External Exposure to Radionuclides in Air, Water, and Soil.
 Federal Guidance Report No. 15 incorporates advancements in scientific knowledge to help ensure that regulation of radiation exposure makes use of the best available information for relating concentrations of radioisotopes in environmental media to dose in human populations due to external radiation.
-View EPA Federal Guidance for Radiation Protection.
+Visit EPA’s website for more information on Federal Guidance for Radiation Protection.

 Associated Publications and Presentations